gujunli/OpenCL-MLP/readme.txt

-                         kernels.cl                                ; kernel file need for running the OpenCL codes testMLP                                   ; Binary of produced testMLP project, just copied to here libMLP.so                                 ; Dynamic library produced by libMLP project, copied to here clAmdBlas.so                              ; Copied to here from /opt/clAmdBlas/lib64 if doesn't set the
+                         kernels.cl                                ; kernel file need for running the OpenCL codes testMLP                                   ; Binary of produced testMLP project, just copied to here libMLP.so                                 ; Dynamic library produced by libMLP project, copied to here libDNNCommon.so                           ; Dynamic library produced by libMLP project, copied to here libDNNDataProvider.so                     ; Dynamic library produced by libMLP project, copied to here clAmdBlas.so                              ; Copied to here from /opt/clAmdBlas/lib64 if doesn't set the
                                                                          LD_LIBRARY_PATH to include /opt/clAmdBlas/lib64/
                          mlp_training_init.conf                    ; (optional) MLP training configuration if you want to use pretrained weights